SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ### Primitive Failure Implementation

 To add primitive failures cleanly, we introduce them as exceptions.

-We define a new subclass of `Exception` named `CPrimitiveFailed`
+We define a new subclass of `Exception` named `CPrimitiveFailed`.

+We then improve the definition of the primitive `primitiveSmallIntegerAdd`.
 In the primitive `primitiveSmallIntegerAdd`, if we detect a failure condition, we raise a `CPrimitiveFailed` error.
 Note that this primitive implementation is incomplete since we should also test that the argument and the result are small integers as shown in the following sections.

 ```